matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 }
 ```

-7. After replacing the `<WALLET-PRIVATE-KEY>` and the `<GOVERNANCE-ADDR>` the text with the `0x`-prefixed private key of the Ethereum wallet and the address of the L1 governance contract respectively, run the script using the following command:
+7. After replacing the `<WALLET-PRIVATE-KEY>` and the `<GOVERNANCE-ADDRESS>` the text with the `0x`-prefixed private key of the Ethereum wallet with some ETH balance on Rinkeby and the address of the L1 governance contract respectively, run the script using the following command:

 ```
 yarn hardhat deploy-zksync